jspecht3/terminal-tutorial/README.md

 and this is the second.
 ```

-Whew... that was pretty dense, but now, you have the requisite knowledge to investigate the basics of files.
+This section may have been pretty dense, but now, you have the requisite knowledge to investigate the basics of files.

-#### Moving, Renaming, and Deleting Files
+## Moving, Renaming, and Deleting Files
 Next, we will learn how to move, rename, and remove files.

 First, let's create a text file called `this-is-a-really-long-file-name.txt` in the home directory by speficying the file path where we want the file to be created.